ENCCS/intro-machine-learning/content/02-fundamentals-of-ML.rst

 Developed by Google, **TensorFlow** is a powerful open-source library primarily for DL but versatile enough for a broad range of ML tasks.
 It provides a flexible ecosystem for building complex models, including neural networks for computer vision, natural language processing, and time series analysis.
 TensorFlow supports distributed computing across CPUs, GPUs, and TPUs, making it suitable for both research and production at scale.
 Its robust features, such as TensorBoard for visualization, TensorFlow Serving for model deployment, and TensorFlow Lite for mobile inference, make it a comprehensive framework for end-to-end machine learning development.
 TensorFlow’s high-level Keras API simplifies model building, while its low-level operations provide flexibility for advanced research.
 TensorFlow is well-suited for tasks like image recognition, natural language processing (NLP), and reinforcement learning, though its complexity can pose a steeper learning curve for beginners compared to alternatives like PyTorch.

+PyTorch
+^^^^^^^

+Developed by Facebook’s AI Research Lab (FAIR), PyTorch is auser-friendly and open-source DL library that has gained significant popularity in academia and industry.
+Known for its intuitive design and "define-by-run" (eager execution) approach, PyTorch allows developers to build, train, and debug models in a flexible and interactive manner.
+Its strong support for GPU acceleration and extensive ecosystem-ranging from computer vision (TorchVision) to NLP (TorchText) and audio (TorchAudio) -- make it an excellent choice for cutting-edge DL research and production.
+Popular in academia and increasingly in industry, PyTorch excels in rapid prototyping and experimentation but is less optimized for production deployment compared to TensorFlow.
+Its active community and support for GPU acceleration make it a favorite for cutting-edge ML and DL research.